briandoconnor/synapse-tutorial-2023/tutorial-1.md

 - if you upload lots of data to our platform and then never access it, it might be moved to slower storage
 - you can add annotations on files to organize them (we'll see this in a little bit) and use nested folder structures as well
 - we use AWS in us-east-1 (east coast of the US) by default
 - if you want to, you can "bring your own bucket".
 This lets you own the storage yourself while managing it within Synapse.
-Really useful if you want to store a lot more than 100GB of data on the cloud and need to control it's location (e.g. Google, AWS, in a particular geographic region, etc).
+Really useful if you want to store _a lot_ more than 100GB of data on the cloud and need to control it's location (e.g. Google, AWS, in a particular geographic region, etc).
 The downside is it requires knowledge of how to set this up in the cloud and your own cloud account which not everyone has.

-> [!NOTE]
+> [!IMPORTANT]
-> Assignment:
+> __Assignment:__
 > Let's pause here to make sure everyone has caught up to this point.
 I'd recommend you create the mock files above and upload them.
 Feel free to upload your own files instead/in addition.  _At least make a simple index.html file since we'll use it below_.

 ## Sharing with others